ecarvalho/django-compressor-heroku-buildpack/README.md

+This project is only a fork from the original Heroku buildpack available at https://github.com/ojarva/django-compressor-heroku-buildpack, with small fixes for a personal project

 # Heroku buildpack for django-compressor

 [Django-compressor](https://django-compressor.readthedocs.io/en/latest/) is a convenient static files processor for Django, bundling and compressing JS and CSS files from regular HTML tags, without need to define bundles separately.